terrastruct/d2/ci/release/README.md

-After the workflow succeeds, review and merge the release PR, then publish the complete draft manually on GitHub. `release.sh` rejects `--publish`, `--skip-build`, and `--rebuild`, and refuses preparation after publication or once an MSI is attached.
-To recover a failed run, use **Re-run failed jobs** on that run.
+After the workflow succeeds, review and merge the release PR, then publish the complete draft manually on GitHub. `release.sh` rejects `--publish`, `--skip-build`, and `--rebuild`, and never repurposes an existing version.
+To recover a failed run without changing code or artifacts, use **Re-run failed jobs** on that run.
+Code or build changes require a new version, even if the old version is still a draft.
 Its Actions artifacts are immutable: a full rerun fails rather than replacing them.
 If draft upload was interrupted, the failed job resumes by accepting identical existing assets and attaching only missing ones.
 Artifacts are retained for 30 days; recover failures within that window.